cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Allow for a task group to be categorized, e.g.: Groceries => Harris Teeter, Aldi, H-Mart
 - Add "Next 7 Days" smart list, categorized by day
 - Allow for tasks to contain file uploads
 - Add a refresh button to the task list